nwukie/ChiDG/_sources/getting_started/getting_started.txt

 We need to get a copy of ChiDG up and running on your machine.
 Let's do it!
-The current option we have to do this is to build ChiDG from source:
+The current option we have to do this is to build ChiDG from source on your machine:

     - :ref:`Build from source`